 How the personal savings allowance works in practice

 You will calculate the amount of earned income, and add any savings income to this to see whether you change tax band.
 If the savings income takes you into the next tax band, then this will reduce the personal savings allowance.
 Therefore:

 - If your earnings are in the 0% income tax band, but your savings interest takes you into the 20% band, you would get a personal savings allowance of £1,000.
 Any interest over £1,000 would be taxed at 20%

 - If your earnings are in the 20% income tax band, but your savings interest takes you into the 40% band, you would get a personal savings allowance of £500.
 Any interest over £500 would be taxed at 40%

 - If your earnings are in the 40% income tax band, but your savings interest takes you into the 45% band, you would lose your personal savings allowance.
 Any interest would be taxed at 45%

-John earns £11,000 from his job.
+John earns £12,570 from his job.
 He gets £6,000 savings interest.
 He pays no income tax on his earnings due to the income tax personal allowance.
-He pays no income tax on his savings due to the 0% starting rate for the first £5,000 savings interest.
-He can then use the £1,000 personal savings allowance to pay no income tax on the remaining savings interest.
-John’s total income tax is £0.
+He can use the £1,000 personal savings allowance to pay no income tax on the first £1,000 of savings interest.
+John pays income tax on £5,000 interest at 20%.
+John’s total income tax is £1,000.

 You might conclude from this new allowance that there is no need to use your ISA allowance if you only have bank savings or corporate bonds in your ISA.
 While the need for the tax-free ISA is reduced, you may still get the benefits from the ISA if your interest is greater than the personal savings allowance.
 Also, ISAs allow you to avoid all capital gains tax, which would be useful if you have corporate bonds (or shares).
 Finally, legislation could always change again, so it makes sense to use your ISA allowance even if there is no obvious benefit at the moment.